 Our kids didn’t care for regular pumpkin seeds last year so we tried something different last week.
 We put 1/2 a package of orange Koolaid into a zippered qt. size bag and added just enough water to make a liquid – approx. 3 tablespoons.
 We then let the kids gently squeeze the bags to distribute the color among the seeds.
 The Koolaid worked much better and faster than regular food coloring/alcohol (plus they are EDIBLE.)
 After coloring the seeds, we strained them to get rid of excess Koolaid and put the seeds on a foil lined baking sheet.
 Blot the seeds dry with a paper towel and bake in a 375 oven for 15 minutes – turning once.
 The seeds can be left overnight to dry also, but the oven gave the seeds a crunchy/slightly sweet taste and the kids loved them.
 Next time, we are going to try GRAPE Koolaid for our pumpkin seeds.

-For more ideas for Halloween, see the Fall Thematic Unit at The Preschool Toolbox!
+For more ideas for Halloween, see the Fall Thematic Unit or for other fun activities see Preschool and Kindergarten Themes for Active Learning and Play!